 These are just a few of the many bills the Virginia League will be taking a position on this year and we could use your help!
 Please plan to attend Conservation Lobby Day on January 27th and get involved by joining our Conservation Action Teams today!

 Take a Look at the Virginia League’s Fall Newsletter

 Check out the Virginia League’s latest Newsletter highlights, including: Election endorsements, an event for a Virginia League Legislative Hero hosted by Virginia League volunteers, a letter from our Executive Director, Jeff Painter, and other updates about our staff and programs around the state.

 Given the role of the Virginia League as the state’s political voice for conservation, the recent election and the upcoming General Assembly session underscore the unprecedented importance you have on the success of our work.
-You can make a difference by getting involved with a Conservation Action Team, educating your family and friends, and supporting the Virginia League with your year-end gift today!
+You can make a difference by getting involved with a Conservation Action Team, educating your family and friends, and supporting the Virginia League with your gift today!